diniz-behn-lab/HS4-ISR-Reconstruction/README.md

 # Mixed_Model_Individual_HS4.R
 ## Inputs
-- Path to cleaned dataset.
+- Path to cleaned dataset XLSX file.
+- Path to save plots.
 - Lambda parameter value.
 - Theta/range parameter value.

 ## Outputs
-- Plot of reconstructed ISR with 95% credible bounds.
+- Plot of an individual's reconstructed ISR with 95% credible bounds.
-- Plot of observed vs reconstructed C-Peptide.
+- Plot of an individual's observed vs reconstructed C-Peptide.
 - Estimated ISR values during OGTT.
 - Area under the curve calculations at each OGTT sampling point.
 - Upper and lower bounds at 30 minute and 3 hour mark for AUC values.

 ## Description
+Ensure to set the working directly in R studio to the project folder housing all of these scripts.
+Insert the path of your cleaned dataset XLSX file in line 45 where the variable "df" is defined.
+Next, update the parameter value of lambda found from the previous script (Cohort_Likelihood_Parameter_Estimation.R) on line 50.
+One may change the value of the "range" parameter found on line 38 if you suspect the time-dependent correlation between sampling points should be increased or decreased in the ISR reconstruction.

+The location to save both the ISR reconstructed plots and observed vs reconstructed C-Peptide must be edited in lines 192 and 225, respecitively.

+This script then returns a list of all variable values calculated from an individual's data.
+This includes the ISR values at each minute of the OGTT, AUC values, and the error between observed and reconstructed C-Peptide values.